isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-correct-soil-ph-in-your-yard/index.md

 Conversely, in alkaline soils, crucial micronutrients like iron and manganese become insoluble and therefore deficient, leading to symptoms like chlorosis (yellowing leaves).

 An imbalanced pH also affects beneficial microbial activity, which is vital for breaking down organic matter and cycling nutrients.
-Therefore, correcting soil pH isn't just a technical adjustment; it's a foundational step that enables all other [gardening](https://pestpolicy.com/breaking-up-clay-soil/) efforts to succeed, leading to stronger, healthier plants, better nutrient absorption, and a more resilient landscape.
+Therefore, correcting soil pH isn't just a technical adjustment; it's a foundational step that enables all other [gardening](https://pestpolicy.com/breaking-up-clay-soil/)efforts to succeed, leading to stronger, healthier plants, better nutrient absorption, and a more resilient landscape.

-##  Before You Begin: The Essential [Soil](https://pestpolicy.com/how-to-conduct-your-own-soil-test-for-ph-using-household-ingredients/) Test
+##  Before You Begin: The Essential [Soil](https://pestpolicy.com/how-to-conduct-your-own-soil-test-for-ph-using-household-ingredients/)Test

 Before you even consider applying any amendments, a thorough soil test is non-negotiable.
 Guessing your soil's pH can lead to over-correction, creating a new imbalance that can be just as detrimental, if not more so, than the original problem.